-US to resume Turkey visas services
+US to resume Turkey visa services

 - Turkey's coup attempt: What you need to know

-The statement said the US had been assured no additional local employees of its missions were under investigation and that staff would not be detained or arrested performing their official duties.
+The state department said the US had been assured no additional local employees of its missions were under investigation, and that staff would not be detained or arrested performing their official duties.

-However, the state department also said it still had serious concerns about allegations against its arrested local employees and about cases against US citizens who have been detained under the state of emergency.
+However, it also said it still had serious concerns about allegations against its arrested local employees and about cases against US citizens detained under the state of emergency imposed after the botched July 2016 coup.

 There are at least 11 US citizens currently under arrest in Turkey.

-The Turkish embassy in Washington welcomed the US decision and said visa restrictions for US citizens imposed during the dispute would also be lifted.
+The Turkish embassy in Washington welcomed the US decision and said visa restrictions for US citizens imposed since the start of the dispute would also be lifted.

-However, it said Turkey had given no assurances to the US about cases being processed by Turkish courts, and that it also had ongoing concerns about Turkish nationals undergoing court cases in the US.
+However, it said Turkey had given no assurances to the US about cases being processed by Turkish courts, and that it still had concerns about Turkish nationals undergoing court cases in the US.

-Washington had condemned the arrest of the consulate employee, a male Turkish citizen, as baseless and damaging to bilateral relations.
+Washington condemned the arrest of the consulate employee, a male Turkish citizen, as baseless and damaging to bilateral relations.

+The US mission in Ankara said it had suspended all non-immigrant visa services in order to "reassess" Turkey's commitment to staff security.

+The Turkish embassy said Turkish-Americans who had come to see the president were provoked by the protesters.

+And in September, demonstrators were beaten and ejected from a New York hotel after interrupting a speech by Mr Erdogan, who was in the city to speak at the United Nations General Assembly.

-Turkey has for months been pressing Washington to extradite US-based cleric Fethullah Gulen over his alleged role in the botched coup in July 2016.
+Turkey has been pressing Washington to extradite US-based cleric Fethullah Gulen over his alleged role in the botched coup in July 2016.

 Turkish President Recep Tayyip Erdogan accuses Mr Gulen of instigating the unrest - a charge the cleric denies.